-The Dallas Fair follows Intel International Science and Engineering Fair (ISEF) rules.
+The Dallas Fair follows Regeneron International Science and Engineering Fair (ISEF) rules.
 Some useful guides are:

 - ISEF Science Categories